storyofhis/storyofhis/README.md

 - ⚡ Fun fact: ...
 -->

-Developer Based on React and Go lifecycle 😎. sometimes i do machine-learning project
+Engineer with Typescript and Golang 😎. sometimes i do machine-learning project

-open for project and hackathon's competition😎.